khoaisohd/saifon/docs/README.md

 The philosophy of ReactJS and its community is `simplicity`

-And I believe, `simplicity` will help us to move fast and creat great products
+And I believe, `simplicity` will help us to creat great products